Chapter 9 Performance Measures

 Are the estimators biased?

 Bias is defined with respect to a target estimand.
 Here we assess whether our estimates are systematically different from the \(\gamma_1\) parameter, which we defined in standardized units by setting the standard deviation of the student-level distribution of the outcome equal to one.
-For these data, we generated data based on a school-level ATE parameter of 0.30 SDs.
+In our simulation, we generated data with a school-level ATE parameter of 0.30 SDs.

 ATE <- 0.30